 Storing your bike securely should sadly be one of your first thoughts when planning on bringing a bike into your life.
+When it comes to sensible bike storage ideas, you’ve got to strike a balance between two things: security and practicality.

 If you have a garage or shed, or even a spare room in your house it becomes much easier – these are obviously the most ideal solutions because then all you need to think about is a hanging unit.